JosefVilestadGit/executors/docker-reconciler/README.md

 ### Reconciliation Loop

 1. **Watch for Processes**: The executor watches for `reconcile` function calls
-2. **Fetch Resource**: Retrieves the ExecutorDeployment resource specification
+2. **Fetch Service**: Retrieves the ExecutorDeployment service specification
 3. **Compare State**: Lists running containers with the deployment label
 4. **Reconcile**:
    - If current < desired replicas: Start new containers